mother-of-all-self-hosting/ansible-role-backup_borg/docs/configuring-backup-borg.md

 ### Set up a remote server for storing backups

-You will need a remote server where borg will store the backups.
-There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).
+You will need a remote server where BorgBackup will store the backups.
+There are hosted, BorgBackup compatible solutions available, such as [BorgBase](https://www.borgbase.com).

 ### Check the Postgres version